Vision

 |

-Vic President’s Office Principal’s Office Advancement team |
+Vic President’s Office EM Principal’s Office AAA

 |

-Vic President’s Office Principal’s Office Advancement team |
+Vic President’s Office EM Principal’s Office AAA |

-Create an Indigenous Healing garden Foster Environmental sustainability into our regular academic planning and operation |
+Foster Environmental sustainability into our regular academic planning and operation

-Apply various grants and successfully secure a few Get the permit to start Construction |
+Apply for various grants and successfully secure a few

 Rubric 5

-5. Monitor effectiveness of governance and the planning process in relation to the mission. |
+5. Monitor effectiveness of governance and the planning process in relation to the mission |

 Where We Are Now? |